MAP Information for Parents

-How can I help my child to perform well on the MAP assessment?
+How can I help my child perform well on the MAP assessment?

 Tip #1: Read, Read, Read!

 Reading takes skill and practice.
-One of the best and simplest steps to improve the reading ability for children is to provide sustained periods of time for children to read.
+One of the best and simplest steps to improve children's reading ability is to provide sustained periods of time for children to read.

-Tip #2: Help your child to read like a writer.
+Tip #2: Help your child read like a writer.

 Even in the early grades, children can begin to "get into the head" of the author.
 Reading improves a child's writing, and writing improves a child's reading.